-All variations of both the bee and butterfly are severely on the decline across the whole of the UK and with this years epically hot summer still on high burn, our little six legged friends could do with as much help as possible to stay hydrated and fully energised through this seasons heatwave.
-Here’s a quick, fun way to help make your garden, yard or balcony a happy haven for these vital pollinators by going all ‘Do It Yourself’ and making your own bee and butterfly feeder.
+All variations of both the bee and butterfly are severely on the decline.
+An issue rife across the whole of the UK.
+With this years Epically hot summer still on high burn.
+Our little six legged friends could do with as much help as possible to stay hydrated and fully energised through the heatwave.
+Here’s a quick, fun way to help make your garden, yard or balcony a happy haven for these vital pollinators.
+By going all ‘Do It Yourself’ and making your own bee and butterfly feeder.

 For as long as I can remember my parents have kept bees and so the importance of looking after them and other garden fauna has always been at the forefront of my mind whenever I start to cultivate a ‘green space’ no matter how big or small, something I really want to instil in my own kids.
 A really good first introduction to this is using sensory play and don’t worry it need not be costly!
 Fill a laundry bucket or paddling with cool water and chuck in some sliced oranges and crushed mint leaves (feel free to use any fresh herbs and fruits you have).
 Not only will it help the kids stay cool and smelling positively divine, the textures, scents and tastes are all great stimulators and nature based conversation starters, especially if the ingredients you use are your own home grown produce.

 How To Make Your Own Feeder